 Are you tired of constantly battling your skin condition and wasting your hard-earned cash on skincare products that don’t do the job?
 Same, girl, same.
 But listen up because we’ve got some tea for you: vegan skincare isn’t just trendy; it could also solve your problems!

 First, let’s talk about why vegan skincare is essential for people of color.
-We know that our skin differs from our non-POC counterparts, so we have different skincare needs.
-For example, we’re more prone to hyperpigmentation, which can be caused by various factors such as sun exposure, hormonal changes, and inflammation2.
-Vegan skincare products formulated with plant-based ingredients like licorice root extract, niacinamide, and vitamin C can help reduce the appearance of dark spots and even our skin tone3.
+To begin with, we know that our skin differs from our non-POC counterparts, so we have different skincare needs.
+For instance, we’re more prone to hyperpigmentation, which can be caused by various factors such as sun exposure, hormonal changes, and inflammation.
+Additionally, vegan skincare products formulated with plant-based ingredients like licorice root extract, niacinamide, and vitamin C can help reduce the appearance of dark spots and even our skin tone.

 Another benefit of vegan skincare is that it can be gentler on our skin.
-People of color are more likely to suffer from skin conditions like eczema, and traditional skincare products can often exacerbate these issues4.
-However, vegan skincare products are formulated without harsh chemicals, artificial fragrances, and animal-derived ingredients, making them an excellent option for sensitive skin – which is why we love using the Body Bundle Set (and you will to, trust us)!
+Furthermore, people of color are more likely to suffer from skin conditions like eczema, and traditional skincare products can often exacerbate these issues.
+However, vegan skincare products are formulated without harsh chemicals, artificial fragrances, and animal-derived ingredients.
+This makes them an excellent option for sensitive skin – which is why we love using the Body Bundle Set (and you will too, trust us)!

 But don’t just take our word for it – the science backs up the benefits of vegan skincare too!
-Studies have shown that plant-based ingredients like vegetable glycerin, maracuja oil, and green tea have anti-inflammatory and antioxidant properties that can reduce inflammation, soothe the skin, and boost collagen production5.
-Many of these ingredients are rich in vitamins and minerals essential for healthy skin.
+In fact, studies have shown that plant-based ingredients like vegetable glycerin, maracuja oil, and green tea have anti-inflammatory and antioxidant properties.
+Consequently, they can reduce inflammation, soothe the skin, and boost collagen production.
+Additionally, many of these ingredients are rich in vitamins and minerals essential for healthy skin.

 And let’s not forget the fun part – have you seen some of these vegan skincare brands out there?
 They’re not just good for our skin and the planet, but they’re also super cute and trendy!
 It’s like skincare meets art and is the perfect addition to our Instagram feeds.